 “If you feel the deal is not in your favor and you counteroffers are not being accepted, be prepared to walk or pull out quotes from other dealers for the same vehicle.”

-If you are new to Canada and thinking about buying a new car, the Canadian auto market offers a massive range of different vehicles to suit every need.
+If you are new to Canada and thinking about buying a new car, the Canadian auto market offers a massive range of different vehicles to suit every need from smart cars to 7 or 8 seater cars to sports cars.
 For a newcomer coming from a country with a smaller automobile market with a narrower choice, this can be daunting as you begin your search.
 However, considering a new car is the second most expensive purchase after buying a home it is worth doing extensive research to determine what kind of vehicle will suit your needs.

 DO THE RESEARCH